Bracing for the Unknown: Coping with the Aftermath of Losing a Loved One Without a Will

 • Surviving Children and No Spouse – If the decedent has one or more surviving children and no surviving spouse, the children divide the decedent’s estate equally.

-• No Surviving Spouse or Children – If the decedent does not have a spouse or children, then the decedent’s surviving parents would share the probate estate.
-If the parents are deceased, then the assets are divided between close family members per state statutes.
-Almost never does the property escheat or pass to the State of Florida.
+• No Surviving Spouse or Children – If the decedent has no spouse or children, the decedent’s surviving parents would share the probate estate.
+If the parents are deceased, the assets are divided between close family members per state statutes.
+Rarely does the property escheat or pass to the State of Florida.

 4. Dealing with Non-Probate Assets

-Even when a person dies without a Will, various assets may fall outside of the probate estate.
-Life insurance is a common example.
-When going through the estate administration process, it is important to address these non-probate assets as well.
+Even when a person dies without a Will, various assets may fall outside the probate estate.
+Life insurance is a typical example.
+When going through the estate administration process, it is essential to address these non-probate assets as well.

 5. Closing the Estate

-Finally, once all assets have been distributed, it’s time to close the estate.
+Finally, once all assets have been distributed, it is time to close the estate.
 This formally ends the probate process.

 Schedule an Appointment with a Lawyer at Woodward, Pires & Lombardo, P.A.

-If you are coping with the loss of a loved one and have questions about the estate administration process, we invite you to contact us for more information.
+If you are coping with losing a loved one and have questions about the estate administration process, we invite you to contact us for more information.
 To schedule a confidential consultation with an estate planning lawyer at Woodward, Pires & Lombardo, P.A., please call 239-649-6555 or tell us how we can reach you online today.

 Related post: 5 Things to Consider When Planning Your Estate